janegca/fem-challenges/02-faq-card/README.md

 NOTE: the`id`for the woman and pattern are set on the default`img` tag BUT they still apply when the desktop images are replaced by the mobile images, which is very cool, thought I would need different id's for the different images.

+#### Fixing the roving box

+Added another division to wrap the woman and box, and reset the @media break to 1000px.
+Now when the window is resized the box stays with the woman and the new, smaller mobile image kicks in earlier.

 References: